ggjara/al-folio/_pages/dashboard.md

 years: [2021]
 nav: false
 ---
-Gonzalo Jara's application for the [PhD Program in Social & Engineering Systems](https://idss.mit.edu/academics/ses_doc/) at [IDSS](https://idss.mit.edu)
+Dashboard created by Gonzalo during his year working in the COVID-19 response at the Chile's Ministry of Health.

 <div class="embed-responsive embed-responsive-16by9">
    <iframe class="embed-responsive-item"